ItsK1tty/w1tchdocs/docs/source/reference.rst

 * ``ped`` (``Ped``) -- The ped ID
 * ``hash`` (``int``) -- The relationship group hash

-  * For a list of relationship group hashes, see this: :doc:`relationship`
+  * For a list of relationship group hashes, see this: :doc:`things/relationship`

 **Returns:**